Unspecifyed/gdscript-mode/README.md

 This is a repackaged version of gdscript-mode for spacemacs.
 All credit to the major mode belongs to "akoaysigod".

 ## Installation
-- Clone this repo into your `.emacs.d/private` directory as "godot":  `clone https://github.com/brenttaylor/gdscript-mode.git godot`
+- Clone this repo into your `.emacs.d/private` directory as "godot":  `git clone https://github.com/brenttaylor/gdscript-mode.git godot`
 - Add `godot` to your `dotspacemacs-configuration-layers` list in your `.spacemacs` file.

 ## Help